Avoiding Injury from Seed Corn Maggot

 - Delay planting until soil temperatures promote rapid seed germination.

 - Avoid planting for at least two weeks after fresh organic materials have been incorporated into soil.

 - Degree-day models can guide decisions about adjusting planting date to avoid periods with high larval abundance.
 Seed corn maggot development is estimated using a base temperature of 39°F (3.9°C) for the degree-day calculation.

 - Avoid planting during peak fly emergence.
 For the first three generations this occurs when 354, 1080, and 1800 degree days have accumulated, respectively since January 1.

 Use of a labelled insecticidal seed treatment on corn or soybeans should provide adequate protection against seed corn maggot, except when there are high densities of these insects.
 Growers not using insecticidal seed treatments can modify their planting dates to minimize injury from these insects by monitoring growing degree days.
 There are several generations of seed corn maggots in Nebraska.

-The Nebraska Climate Office is providing degree-day data useful for predicting seed corn maggot development.
-See https://mesonet.unl.edu/page/data for this and additional pest prediction maps.
+The Nebraska Climate Office provides degree-day data useful for predicting seed corn maggot development as well as additional pest prediction maps.

 The second generation of fly emergence will occur soon in southeastern and south-central Nebraska, so replant situations may still be at risk from seed corn maggot injury.